Tero Pitkämäki

 Tero Kristian Pitkämäki (born 19 December 1982) is a Finnish retired track and field athlete who competed in the javelin throw.
 He is a World Champion, having won gold in 2007.
-His personal best throw of 91.53 m, set in 2005, ranks him eleventh on the overall list.
+His personal best throw of 91.53 m, set in 2005, ranks him twelfth on the overall list.

 Early life

 Pitkämäki was born on 19 December 1982.
 He is from the rural village of Ahonkylä in Ilmajoki.
 His interest in the javelin throw began at the age of eight.
 He was inspired by watching the 1991 World Championships, where Kimmo Kinnunen and Seppo Räty won both gold and silver for Finland.
 Afterwards, Pitkämäki competed in a youth competition in Koskenkorva (Ilmajoki), where he threw the javelin 22 metres, 10 metres ahead of the runner-up.
 He regularly practiced throwing at home, once piercing his neighbour's roof.